alexteghipco/brainSurfer/README.md

 </p>

 ### iii.
 3D overlays <a name="3D"></a>
 3D overlays are setup just like 2D overlays, by selecting the three overlays that will be used to generate the complex overlay.
 Notice that the buttons in the 3D overlay are greyed out since we just setup a 2D overlay.
-To make them available, we should remove our complex overlay by setting one of the drop down menus to "No overlay".
-Doing so, repatches the non-complex overlay that has been selected (i.e., reverts the patch to what we saw before we setup the 2D overlay).
+To make them available, we should remove our complex overlay by setting one of the drop down menus to "No overlay" in the 2D tab.
+Doing so repatches the original non-complex overlay that had been selected in the listbox (i.e., reverts the patch to what we saw before we setup the 2D overlay).

 After you chose your 3 overlays, you may have noticed that brainSurfer launched a figure with a bunch of cubes, and that this figure ended up being transfered into the colormap area of the 3D complex overlay tab.
 Each of these cubes represents a point in the 3D space we've created using the three overlays.
 The values of these points are based on the colorbars you've set up for each of the overlays separately.
-Each cube has a different color that is interpolated between the colors that are set at its edges: R,G,B,C,M,Y,K. You can't change the colors on this colorcube because the colors here have already been selected to maximize interpretability by making each edge as distinct as possible.
+Each cube has a different color that is interpolated between the colors that are set at its edges: R,G,B,C,M,Y,K. You can't change the colors on this colorcube because they've already been carefully selected to maximize interpretability by making each edge as distinct as possible (it's easy to produce duplicated colors when trying to setup your own colors for each edge).
 Generally, 3D colormaps look better the more "cubes" or bins you have per dimension.
-The problem is that we have to patch each of these cubes as a separate object, so creating a colormap with 8+ cubes takes forever.
-I've noticed 8 cubes seems to be the sweet spot, and pregenerated a 3D colormap using that many cubes.
-This colormap gets loaded into brainSurfer whenever you select 8 cubes to save time.
+The problem is that we have to patch each of these cubes as a separate object, so creating a colormap with 8+ cubes takes a minute.
+I've noticed that 8 cubes seems to be the sweet spot, and so pregenerated a 3D colormap that gets loaded into brainSurfer whenever you set the colormap to have 8 cubes.

 <p align="center">
   <kbd><img width="1000" height="300" src="https://thumbs.gfycat.com/TestyMeatyFirebelliedtoad-size_restricted.gif"/></kbd>